michael-jones253/Hello-Hadoop-netbeans-OS-X/README.md

 The Apache Hadoop instructions for building and running java programs are via their command line build/run utility only.
 Getting the yahoo hadoop HDFS tutorial program to build in the IDE wasn't too hard.
 However, by default it will ignore the local Hadoop configuration and only operate with the local file system in local debug mode.

-## Wading through the configuration.
+## Wading through the configuration
 Hadoop is designed to work with a number of different topologies, directory locations, levels of replication, simulated environments etc. so as we would expect nothing works unless the configuration is right.

 First Hadoop needs to be installed and configured in pseudo distributed mode such that it builds and runs test programs on the command line.
 The hadoop documentation has instructions for doing this.
 Documentation is online and also included in the installation: share/doc/hadoop/index.html.
 However this is not enough to get it to work in the IDE.